G-Core/product-documentation/documentation/dns/dns-records/advanced-managing.md

 <img src="https://assets.gcore.pro/docs/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing/advanced-mode-dns-40.png" alt="Manage DNS records" width="80%">

 2\.
-Click on the three dots next to the desired resource record or on its name.
+Click on the three-dot icon next to the desired resource record, or click on its name.

 3\.
 In the menu that appears, click **Edit record** if you want to edit the record.

 4\.
 In the menu that appears, click **Delete** if you want to delete the record.